Super Bowl XXXII: First quarter

 Packers wide receiver Antonio Freeman returned the opening kickoff 19 yards to the Green Bay 24-yard line.
-On the third play of the drive, quarterback Brett Favre kept the offense on the field by completing a 13-yard pass to Freeman on 3rd down and 9.
-Then running back Dorsey Levens rushed the ball on three consecutive plays, gaining 27 yards to advance to the Denver 35-yard line.
-Favre finished the drive with two completions to Freeman: the first one for 13 yards, and the second one a 22-yard touchdown pass to give the Packers a 7–0 lead (the Packers were the third team to take the opening kickoff down the field and score a touchdown on that drive; the other two were the Miami Dolphins in Super Bowl VIII and the San Francisco 49ers in Super Bowl XXIX).
+On 3rd-and-9, quarterback Brett Favre completed a 13-yard pass to Freeman.
+Then running back Dorsey Levens rushed for 27 yards on three consecutive plays, advancing the ball to the Denver 35-yard line.
+Favre capped the drive with two completions to Freeman, a 13-yard gain followed by a 22-yard touchdown strike, giving the Packers a 7–0 lead.
+The touchdown-scoring drive on the opening kickoff was only the third in Super Bowl history, joining the Miami Dolphins in Super Bowl VIII and the San Francisco 49ers in Super Bowl XXIX).

-The Broncos responded with a touchdown of their own.
-Denver running back Vaughn Hebron returned the ensuing kickoff 32 yards to their own 42-yard line.
+The Broncos responded with a 10-play, 58-yard drive, ignited by running back Vaughn Hebron returning the kickoff 32 yards to the Denver 42-yard line.
 Denver then drove to the Green Bay 46-yard line.
-On third down, a holding penalty on Packers defensive back Doug Evans nullified quarterback John Elway's incompletion and gave the Broncos a first down.
-On the next play, running back Terrell Davis ran the ball 27 yards to the 14-yard line.
-Then after a 2-yard run by Davis, Elway scrambled 10 yards to gain a first down at the 2-yard line.
-Two plays later, Davis capped off the 10-play, 58-yard drive with a 1-yard touchdown run to tie the game.
-On the second play of the Packers' next possession, Denver defensive back Tyrone Braxton intercepted a pass from Favre at Green Bay's 45-yard line.
+On 3rd-and-10, a holding penalty on Packers cornerback Doug Evans nullified quarterback John Elway's incomplete pass to wide receiver Willie Green and gave the Broncos a new set of downs down.
+On the next play, running back Terrell Davis reeled off his longest run of the game, a 27-yard gain to the Green Bay 14.
+After a 2-yard run by Davis, Elway scrambled 10 yards to set up 1st-and-goal at the 2-yard line.
+Two plays later Davis scored a 1-yard touchdown run to tie the game.

+On the second play of the Packers' next possession, Broncos safety Tyrone Braxton intercepted a pass from Favre at the Green Bay 45-yard line.
+Davis ran for 16 yards on Denver's first play, bringing the ball to the 29.
+A combination of short passing and 10 yards gained on three more rushes by Davis (who was briefly taken out of the game during the drive because the onset of a migraine headache caused by an unintentional trip by defensive tackle Santana Dotson, which had severely impaired his vision) brought the ball to the Green Bay 1 yard line as the 1st quarter expired.